This post is brought to you in partnership with Jamie Scott Fitness. All opinions are our own.

 After Week 1, he said that he noticed his clothes fit better, his eating habits have shown improvement and his recovery time is a lot quicker during and after his workouts.

-We gave Jared a call to find out how he’s feeling after Week 2, now that he’s halfway through his four-week health and fitness challenge.
+We gave Jared a call to find out how he’s feeling after Week 3, now that he’s just a week away from completing his four-week health and fitness challenge.

 On Monday, he went to a 12:30 p.m. group class at Jamie Scott Fitness called MAX (Maximum Interval Training).
 This 30-minute class uses plyometrics, weights and strength exercises to push you to your maximum levels of exertion.